Tom-the-Bomb/boba-log/README.md

 ### `bun dev`

 Runs the Next.js dev server with hot reload and local Cloudflare bindings (D1, R2).
-This is the recommended way to develop — bindings are local emulations so changes are fast and don't touch production data.
+This is the recommended way to develop, bindings are local emulations so changes are fast and don't touch production data.

 ```bash
 bun dev